MCUdude/MegaCoreX/README.md

 Unlike the official Arduino core, MegaCoreX has printf support out of the box.
 If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
 It's added to the Print class and will work with all libraries that inherit Print.
 Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.
 Note that this implementation of printf will NOT print floats or doubles.
 This is a limitation of the avr-libc printf implementation on AVR microcontrollers, and nothing I can easily fix.

 If you're using a serial port, simply use `Serial.printf("Milliseconds since start: %ld\n", millis());`.
 Other libraries that inherit the Print class (and thus supports printf) are SoftwareSerial and the LiquidCrystal LCD library.

+## Fast IO
+For timing critical applications the standard `digitalRead()` and `digitalWrite()` functions may be too slow.
+To solve this, MegaCoreX also includes some improved variants that compiles down to a single instruction.
+Call `digitalReadFast(myPin)` or `digitalWriteFast(mypin, state)` to use these.
+Note that in order to gain any speed improvements, the pin number has to be a constant.

 ## Pinout